gooftroop/treehouse/README.md

 A couple notes of interest:

-- The server instance listens to `process::exit`, which calls `destroy` to handle process termination.
+- The server instance listens to `process:exit`, which calls `destroy` to handle process termination.
 - If `process.send` exists (i.e. when the process is managed by `pm2`), the instance sends `ready` across `process.send` to notify anyone waiting that the server has beed started.
 - When the server is destroying, the instance will `emit` `destroy` on `process` to notify anyone watching that the server is going down.
 - The `transactionId` is included with every logging output.
 The `transaction` context that's included in every logger statement includes information about the user and session, if that data exists.
 This assumes that an authorized user is attached to the request context as `user` and the session is attached to the request context as `session`.
-- A health check route is exposed by default at `GET /health`.

 ## Usage